 What is X-Linked Adrenoleukodystrophy?

 X-linked adrenoleukodystrophy (X-ALD) is a genetic condition that primarily affects the nervous system and adrenal glands.
-X-ALD is more common and more severe in males because of the way it is inherited.
+It is caused by harmful genetic changes (variants) in the ABCD1 gene.
 Neurologic problems result from deterioration (demyelination) of the insulating covering (myelin) of the nerves in the brain and spinal cord.
 This causes a decline in intellectual and motor function and ultimately reduces lifespan.
-X-ALD is also associated with adrenal insufficiency which results in the decreased production of certain hormones causing abnormalities in blood pressure, heart rate and ability to have children.
+X-ALD is also associated with adrenal insufficiency, which results in the decreased production of certain hormones causing abnormalities in blood pressure, heart rate, and ability to have children.
+X-ALD is inherited in an X-linked manner.
+This means the condition is typically more severe in individuals assigned male at birth (XY).
+However, individuals assigned female at birth (XX) may also have symptoms of the condition.

 Childhood cerebral form